How to Teach Basic Car Maintenance to Your Teen

 A car’s air filter helps to keep dirt and dust out of the air and keep them from contaminating your engine system.
 It is recommended to change an air filter every 10,000 to 15,000 miles, or more often if you are driving through dusty or more heavily traffic-congested areas.

 Have your teen check their car owner's or service manual for the location of the air filter.
 There should be an air filter housed in the car’s engine compartment.
 Wipe off the housing and remove the top.
 You may need to remove clamps or screws, depending on your specific vehicle.
 Remove the oil air filter and wipe clean the housing and seal to the filter.
 Install the new filter, replace any screws or clamps, and put the top of the housing back on.

-Know When to Call a Pro
+Know when to call a mechanic

 For teens who want to go beyond basic car maintenance, learning how to change their own oil, replace burnt out bulbs and fuses, fix scratches in their paint, and even replace and repair such components as brake pads is all possible.
 Beyond the basics, teens can also learn how to jumpstart their car and replace car batteries.

 In the end, there really isn’t anything on the simple side of car maintenance that a teen can’t do but an adult can.
-Keeping a car maintained can go a long way toward keeping it — and your teen driver — safe on the road.
+Keeping a car maintained can go a long way toward keeping it–and your teen driver–safe on the road.